jimmy-go/srest/README.md

     // static server endpoint.
 	m.Get("/public", srest.Static("/public/", PathToMyDir))

-    // friends.New() return a struct that satisfies RESTfuler.
-    // generates endpoints:
-    // GET     /v1/api/friends
-    // GET     /v1/api/friends/:id
-    // POST    /v1/api/friends
-    // PUT     /v1/api/friends/:id
-    // DELETE  /v1/api/friends/:id
-    m.Use("/v1/api/friends", friends.New())
-    // with middlewares
-    m.Use("/v1/api/friends", friends.New(), Mid1, Mid2, Mid3)

-    // for custom endpoints you can use .Get .Post .Put
-    // and .Del methods
-    // you can pass middlewares too.
-    m.Get("/custom", myHTTPHandler, Mid1, Mid2, Mid3)

-    // you can access mux directly too.
-    // (but you can't add middlewares easily this way.) m.Mux.Post("/me", myHTTPHandlerFunc)

-    // Run call http.ListenAndServe or ListenAndServeTLS
-    // (view srest.Options for TLS config)
-    // until SIGTERM or SIGINT signal.
-    <-m.Run(55555)

     // when you call Use Method in srest a RESTfuler interface
     // is required.
     type RESTfuler interface {